Back in May I visited Croatia for a short weekend.

 About the Lakes

 The Plitvice Lakes are a Unesco Heritage site.
 The park is made up of roughly 20 lakes all connected by waterfalls and waterways.
 The lakes are divided into two areas, the upper and lower lakes.
-You can read more about the lakes by visiting the Unesco website: http://whc.unesco.org/en/list/98/
+Visit the Unesco website to learn more about the lakes: http://whc.unesco.org/en/list/98/

 Our day trip to the Plitvice Lakes started out early around 7am.
 We all had to meet at the designated meeting point by 8am.
 The main tourist office is a stone’s throw away from the meeting point, and when we arrived the day before we stopped by to confirm our reservation.